kyanyoga/streamer/README.md

 11. Start the app of your choice [app.js, appGeoTest.js ...etc]

-12. Wow your friends: Show them you Awesome Dashboard of World Wide Tweets.
+12. Wow your friends: Show them your Awesome Dashboard of World Wide Tweets.

 Keywords:Splunk, Node, Node.js Twitter Streamer using twit, redis and Twitter stream.